a2ankitrai/2KX7/DS/graph.md

 Java compiler does cyclic detection.
 If class A extends class B, class B extends class C and class C extends class A; there is a error of cyclic inheritance.

 In topological sorting, we need to print a vertex before its adjacent vertices.
 Use a temporary stack.
 Perform the DFS operation and rather than outputting the vertex, store it in a stack.
 After DFS for all the elements have been finished pop the stack.
-The order vould be topologically sorted.
+The order would be topologically sorted.